 Communication can fall down when there's no ownership.
-Identify who should lead the communication strategy, often the most effective partnership is with HR and marketing or an internal communications representative.
-Why not ask employees to volunteer to be communication champions, or take the time to set up an employee engagement group with employees from around the business?
+Identify who should lead the communication strategy, often the most effective partnership is with HR and an internal communications representative.
+Why not ask staff to volunteer to be communication champions, or take the time to set up an employee engagement group with staff from around the business?
 You'll find that focus group participants make excellent candidates.